cnridley/betterTogetherFitness/README.md

 4. In the root level urls.py file add:<br>
 + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)<br><br>

-Make sure the following is included in the imports of the urls.py file. from django.conf import settings from django.conf.urls.static import static
+Make sure the following is included in the imports of the urls.py file.<br>
+from django.conf import settings<br>
+from django.conf.urls.static import static<br>